DataDog/malicious-software-packages-dataset/README.md

 * This repository contains actively malicious software that was published by threat actors.
 Do not run it on your machine.
 * This dataset may suffer from selection biais, as it was mostly identified.
 As such, it may not accurately represent the landscape of software supply-chain security malware.

+## Contributions

+At the time, the repository is not accepting contributions.
+However, if you'd like to share an interesting finding with us, reach out at securitylabs@datadoghq.com!